-Brenda is spiritual mentor and coach for high-achieving, world-changing women.
-Her voice has been sought by leading organizations, churches and conferences including, Booz Allen Hamilton, Franklin Covey, LeaderShape, EnvisionEMI, National Society of Collegiate Scholars, The State Bar of Los Angeles.
+Brenda is a spiritual mentor and coach for high-achieving, world-changing women.
+Her voice has been sought by leading organizations, churches and conferences including, World Vision, Presbyterian Women, LeaderShape, EnvisionEMI, National Society of Collegiate Scholars, The State Bar of Los Angeles.
 She offers over 25 years of diverse experience, including news anchor, university and military chaplaincy, teaching in higher education and consultancy at leading global firms.
 She is an ordained minister with graduate degrees from the University of Texas and Princeton Theological Seminary.
 She is spiritual companion for young adults at the Shalem Institute, and is trained in group spiritual direction, contemplative prayer, mindfulness meditation, and spiritual discernment in the Ignatian tradition.

 When she isn't traveling the globe to find its most sacred places and beautiful beaches, she creates safe and brave spaces where people can slow down, listen to their soul, value and amplify their voice and believe they are enough...because they are.

 The messy "Stop the camera.
 Something's in my eye!" version.

 There’s a mean girl who lives in my head.
 I’m sure I’m not the only one.
 Whenever I have a goal or dream, she shows up and tells me I am not enough.
 For so many years, I believed her.
 I lived the double life: successful on the outside, while wrestling with limiting beliefs on the inside.
 You know the voice...

 A goal?
 The inner critic sweeps in and says, “You’re not ready.”
 Want to take a risk?
 “No!
 Be rational, not reckless.”
 The mean inner critic shuts everything down.
 I was afraid to leap; afraid to try.
 My mean girl told me to play safe, small, and hide.